aponcedeleonch/Spotify-helper/README.md

 ## Requirements

-To run and use the script installation-wise basically the only thing you need is Python.
+To run and use the script installation-wise basically the only thing you need is Python and the library `requests`.
 Check out [Installation section](#installation).

 Unfortunately, this script does not work right out of the box.
-Some manual steps have to be peformed to get the Spotify credentials i.e. this script does not make requests on your behalf.
+Some manual steps have to be peformed to get the Spotify credentials.
 You will need to get your own developer credentials and follow some steps indicated in the [Spotify security section](#spotify-security).
 Once you have completed the steps you will need to create a JSON file called `spotify_env.json` with the obtained credentials.
 The format of the JSON file is the following.
 ```JSON
 {
   "user_code": "<your-user_code>",